tiny-pilot/style-guides/README.md

 ### Descriptions

 The pull request description should introduce the reader to the change and provide them with the context they need to review the change.

-Write the pull request so that it makes sense to anyone on the team even if you have a particular reviewer in mind who has additional context.
+Write the pull request description so that it makes sense to anyone on the team, even if you have a particular reviewer in mind who has additional context.
 Other people might want to read the PR, and you might forget the context in the future if you look back on it.

 #### What to include

-Link to external resources when appropriate, but the reader should be able to understand everything in the PR description without clicking external links.
+The PR description should give a reviewer everything they need to review the PR effectively.

+The reviewer should be able to review the PR without clicking external links in the PR description.
+The description should quote and summarize relevant details from external resources and link to them so that the reviewer can explore further if they choose.
 If you're linking to a bug, summarize the relevant details of the bug.
 If you're linking to external documentation, quote the relevant section and link back to the original (linking to the specific header if possible).

 If you made design choices in the PR, explain why you chose a particular implementation over other possible candidates.